 I tried to keep it simple for my first cactus pear margarita recipe!
 Stay tuned for more cactus pear recipes...I just made the best hot pink syrup out of my latest find!

 Are you ready to juice your prickly pear fruit?
 I promise it isn't as hard as you might think!
 Just be sure your prickly pear thorns are removed.
 If your prickly pear has thorns, you need to safely remove them.
 Follow this simple tutorial to remove the prickly pear spines.

 Cut the cactus pear fruit in half lengthwise.
 This is when you see what color fruit you have!
 Scoop out the pulp and add it to a strainer.
 Place the strainer over a container that will catch the juice.

 Use a spoon to press the pulp against the mesh in the strainer.
 This will force all of the juice through.
-The strainer will trap the seeds, which you don't want in your drink!
+The strainer will trap the seeds you don't want in your drink!

 Now you have prickly pear juice for this cactus pear margarita recipe!
-The next step is to take a margarita glass and rub lime around the rim.
+Next, take a margarita glass and rub lime around the rim.
 Dip the edges of the rim in coarse sugar.

 Prickly Pear Margarita